Tonya Caylor, MD coaching Dr. Virginia Parrett role-playing resident

 Step 2 Resident and Faculty Coach Alliance.
 The resident brings this to a pre-arranged protected time meeting with you to explore.
 The time and space allotted for this allows the resident to take a break from feeling like they’re on a hamster wheel to really remember what their purpose in being here and build rapport with you.
 I’ll break this into the steps I recommend.

-The way to do so as a faculty using coaching skills would be something along the lines of “These areas you’ve identified seem really supportive of your long-term goals.
-I’m curious, as a 3rd year resident who is being mindful of the outcomes you need to meet, what are your thoughts of what you need to meet the “Model Professionalism and be trustworthy for patients, peers, and communities” that the CCC has identified as a growth area for you?
-Listen and ask non-judgmental questions.
+The way to do so as a faculty using coaching skills would be to invite reflection instead of correction.
+Something along the lines of “These areas you’ve identified seem really supportive of your long-term goals.
+I’m curious, as a 3rd year resident who is being mindful of the outcomes you need to meet, what are your thoughts of how to meet the “Model Professionalism and be trustworthy for patients, peers, and communities” that the CCC has identified as a growth area for you?

-7. Goals Continue to explore the more deeply – what will the goals do for them and their patients and their future practice?
+7. Goals Continue to explore them more deeply – what will the goals do for them and their patients and their future practice?
 How do we make it more SMART (specific, measurable, achievable, relevant, and timebound – walk them through each letter and assist as needed)?
 What, if anything, could be changed to make it more inclusive or equitable? (the new I and E in SMARTIE)?

 8. Obstacles & Strategies Ask about the obstacles they anticipate and the strategies they can employ to overcome them.
 Ask about how their strengths and resources they identify can help